henrimie/slass/README.md

 **status** - prints the service status</br>
 **log** - prints the serverlog onto the prompt in realtime as it is written, abort with Ctrl-C</br></br>
 **Update** the servers and mods by running **sudo /srv/arma3/scripts/runupdate.sh**.
 The script will then download/update A3 and the workshop-mods registered in **modlist.inp**.</br>
-You may want to add the line</br>
-**%{grpserver}      ALL=NOPASSWD: /usr/sbin/service a3srv[1-3] *, {a3instdir}/scripts/runupdate.sh**</br>
-to the sudoers file with visudo to avoid the system asking for the password.
-This is a must if you want to enable other members of the group that do not have root permissions (i.e. the maintance users) to issue the commands.
-Replcace {grpserver} with your groupname and {a3instdir} with your installation path.

 **2. Install mods**</br>
 For **workshop** mods: Ensure you have the mod subscribed for the user you wish to use for the update.
 Write an entry for the mod to install into modlist.inp as described in the installation section.
 Run an update.</br></br>
 For **non-workshop** (i.e. local) mods: Put the mod into **/srv/arma3/a3master/_mods/** and copy the **.bikey** file (if one is needed) in a respective folder **./_mods/@modname/keys**.
 Set the file owner and permissions like the other mods have it.
 You may alternatively run an update to let the script set the permissions.
-Write an entry for the mod to install into **modlist.inp** as described in the installation section. reboot the respective server to load the mod. </br></br>
+Write an entry for the mod to install into **modlist.inp** as described in the installation section. reboot the a3srv1 to load the mod. </br></br>
 In both cases, ensure the **.bikey** file (if one is needed) is in a folder **./_mods/@modname/keys**, if you observe problems loading the mod.
 Otherwise the script won't find it.

 **3. Edit server configs**</br>
-Thats simple: Edit what you need to, and restart the corresponding server.
+Thats simple: Edit what you need to, and restart the a3server.

 ## Appendix
 **I. Enter Steam Guard code**